wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **Q:**&ensp;Is there a way to it?

 **M:**&ensp;Everything can become a way, provided you are interested.
-Just puzzling over my words and trying to grasp their full meaning is a <span class=tooltip>sadhana<span class=tooltiptext>The practice which produces success, *siddhi*.</span></span> quite sufficient for breaking down the wall.
+Just puzzling over my words and trying to grasp their full meaning is a *sadhana* quite sufficient for breaking down the wall.
 Nothing troubles me.
 I offer no resistance to trouble — therefore it does not stay with me.
 On your side there is so much trouble.
 On mine there is no trouble at all.
 Come to my side.
 You are trouble-prone.
 I am immune.
 Anything may happen — what is needed is sincere interest.
 Earnestness does it.

 **Q:**&ensp;Can I do it?